mkscrg/mod10-analytics/README.markdown

 + Of the non-looping games, about 2.4% are winners, while the remaining 97.6% are losers.
-+ The average losing game is shorter than the average winning game, and the winners are more-widely distributed.
++ The average losing game is shorter than the average winning game, and the winners are more widely distributed.
 So games that run longer than about 100 turns are more likely to be winners.

 This is interesting information--especially the last point--but we'd really